The-GeoStack-Project/GeoStack-Workshop/README.md

 7. Explore the overview videos and tutorial clips on the YouTube channel for the different parts of the full course.
 8. Do the full 10-day GeoStack Course

-**The content will be published here somewhere between May 15 and June 1, 2020.**

-## Licensing & Disclaimer
+## Licensing - Software & Content
-1. Licensing - Applicable Licenses
 This project is published as an Open Source Software project with Open Content for easy re-use.
 - The software is released under the European Union Public License (EUPL).
 - The content is released und the Creative Commmons Attribution License (CC-BY).

 Datasets, Software and online services used from third parties are (re-)used under their own respective licenses.

-2. Disclaimer - Scope Limitations
+## Disclaimer - Scope Limitations
 The software and content of this project are only intended to learn about programming geospatial dataset processing in Python and programming webapplications in TypeScript for the visualization of this geospatial data on digital topographical maps.

+Deciding on the fitness for use and using the software and content is your own responsibility.
+Any other application or use of the software and content other then for educational purposes is not intended and not advised!

 ## Learning Goals
 There are 3 learning goals: